A Training-free Method for LLM Text Attribution: Statistical test

-\end{assumption} We make two points about this assumption: First, note that $h_N(A,A)$ is always upper bounded by $\log(|\mathcal{X}|)$.
-Second, an objective in designing LLMs is to reduce the expected log-perplexity, which is equivalent to the average entropy $h_N(A,A)$, e.g., for language models similar to GPT-3, $h_N(A,A)$ is less than 4 (\citealp{paperno2016lambada}).
-Our theoretical results only require that $|h_N(B,A)-h_N(A,A)|>\epsilon_2$ for an arbitrary $\epsilon_2>0$, and Assumption \ref{assum:mindiff} is a sufficient condition that ensures that an $\epsilon_2>0$ exists. \begin{proposition} For any $t \ge 0$, the type II error for our test is upper bounded by
+\begin{remark} Note that $h_N(A,A)$ is upper bounded by $\log(|\mathcal{X}|)$.
+Additionally, note that an objective in designing LLMs is to reduce the expected log-perplexity, which is equivalent to the average entropy $h_N(A,A)$, e.g., for language models similar to GPT-3, $h_N(A,A)$ is less than 4 (\citealp{paperno2016lambada}).
+A sufficient condition that ensures that an $\epsilon_2>0$ exists that yields $|h_N(B,A)-h_N(A,A)|>\epsilon_2$ is the following: If the generative and evaluator models are different, then for some positive $\epsilon_2>0$,